searchivarius/searchivarius/README.md

 ### Hi there 👋

-I am a former LTI/CMU pH-D student.
+I am Leo (Leonid) Boytsov.
 I have been a professional computer scientist for 30+ years.
+I did my pH-D mid-career @ LTI/CMU.

 I speak πtorch & C++ and work on IR, NLP, and CV.